-WPAOG will mail you a Gift in Kind receipt upon receipt of the ring donation.
-If you plan to include the donation on your taxes, it is suggested that you have an appraisal done before donating the ring as our receipt is given on the value of the gold.
+WPAOG will mail you a Gift in Kind acknowledgement letter upon receipt of the ring donation.
+If you plan to include the donation on your taxes, it is suggested that you have an appraisal done before donating the ring.
 Please consult your individual tax preparer for any additional information.

-The ceremony usually lasts 1-2 hours.
-There is typically a Ring Donor Appreciation breakfast prior to the ceremony.
+The ceremony usually lasts 1.5-2 hours.
+There is typically a ring donor appreciation breakfast prior to the ceremony.
 The ceremony concludes during a luncheon that immediately follows the Ring Melt.
 Ring Donors and family members are also invited to take an Insider Tour of West Point following the ceremony and luncheon.
 In other words, we have a wonderful morning and afternoon planned for our ring donors and family members!

 Thank you for your thoughtful preparation!
 You may want to use this form for this purpose.

 Please call Class Services at 845.446.1614 or email us at RingMemorialProgram@wpaog.org.